Cost of a New Roof

 How Much Does a New Roof Cost?

-The average cost to replace a roof can vary quite a bit.
-The typical range for roof replacement costs is between $5,000 and $12,000, but can be as high as $30,000.
-A new asphalt roof is usually between $3.50 and $5.00 per square foot.
-A new metal roof will cost between $8.00 to $10.00 per square foot.
-The average roof size is about 1,700 square feet.
-The cost depends on a variety of factors including square footage, material, difficulty, damage to your roof and more.
+The cost to replace a roof will vary, with a typical range between $5,000 and $12,000 but can be as high as $30,000.
+A new asphalt roof is usually between $3.50 and $5.00 per square foot while a new metal roof will cost between $8.00 to $10.00 per square foot.
+An average roof is approximately 1,700 square feet.
+The cost depends on several factors, including square footage, material, difficulty, damage to the roof, and more.

 Cost to Replace Architectural Asphalt Shingles

-Most of the Owens Corning laminated shingles are rated for 110 - 130 mph winds.
-Owens Corning shingles also include SureNail Technology, designed to provide extra grip in the nailing area and WeatherGuard technology with maximum impact resistance to protect from storms.
+Most Owens Corning laminated shingles are rated for 110 to 130 mph winds.
+Owens Corning shingles also include SureNail Technology, which provides extra grip in the nailing area.
+WeatherGuard technology provides maximum impact resistance to protect against storms.

-In addition to shingles, there are a variety of other factors such as other materials and labor which factor into the overall price of a roof.
-So what else goes into roof replacement costs?
+In addition to shingles, other factors contribute to the overall price of a roof.
+So what else goes into the cost of a roof replacement?

 Nails

-Simple as it might seem, replacing a roof requires a lot of nails.
-In the last couple of years the cost of a box of nails increased from $17 to $30, and a typical roof requires two boxes of nails.
-The cost of these nails will add up and factor into the overall roof replacement cost.
+As simple as it might seem, replacing a roof requires a lot of nails.
+In the last couple of years the cost of a box of nails increased from $17 to $30, and an average sized roof needs two boxes of nails.

 Underlayment